usdoj-crt/crt-portal/README.md

 7. If you lucky your test will result OK or lots of error to work on!

+Run unit test on **MAC**:

 You can also run project tests using docker with:

     docker-compose run web python /code/crt_portal/manage.py test cts_forms

+This will run [tests.py](https://github.com/usdoj-crt/crt-portal/blob/develop/crt_portal/cts_forms/tests.py), where the business logic tests live.
+It will also run [test_all_section_assignments.py](https://github.com/usdoj-crt/crt-portal/blob/develop/crt_portal/cts_forms/test_all_section_assignments.py), a script that generates a csv in the /data folder that has the relevant permutations of form fields and runs the out put from the (section assignment function)[https://github.com/usdoj-crt/crt-portal/blob/develop/crt_portal/cts_forms/models.py#L125].
+The idea is that we can expand the spreadsheet and the script to check outcomes.
+Then it will be a true test, in the meantime, this is not being run as part of deploy.

+You can also run a subset of tests, for example:

+    docker-compose run web python /code/crt_portal/manage.py test cts_forms.tests.Valid_Form_Tests

 For accessibility testing with Pa11y, you can run that locally, _if you have npm installed locally_ with: